W427697/Discord-/docs/get-started/angular.md

 You can then use [Storybook composition](https://storybook.js.org/docs/angular/sharing/storybook-composition) to composite multiple Storybooks into one.

-### How do I configure Angular's builder for Storybook?v
+### How do I configure Angular's builder for Storybook?

-These are the supported options for the Angular builder:
+These are common options you may need for the Angular builder:

 | Configuration element        | Description                                                                                                                                                                                      |
 | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |